lukensmall/pkg_ping/README.md

 ### It determines and prints the fastest OpenBSD mirror(s) for your version and architecture for the /etc/installurl file and if run as root, will write the fastest successful one to disk unless -f is used.

+### Major update:

+It works for 7.8.
+OpenBSD won't let me declare malloc_options and change it later.

 ### New feature:

 New flag: -G